LW12: Sport

 A factoring system is used in the sport to allow different classes to compete against each other when there are too few individual competitors in one class in a competition.
 The factoring system works by having a number for each class based on their functional mobility or vision levels, where the results are calculated by multiplying the finish time by the factored number.
 The resulting number is the one used to determine the winner in events where the factor system is used.
 During the 1997/1998 ski season, the percentage for this para-Nordic classification was 100% (a factor of 1.000).
 For the 2003/2004 para-Nordic skiing season, the percentage for was 100%.
 The percentage for the 2008/2009 and 2009/2010 ski seasons was 100%.
 The alpine skiing factoring during the 2011/2012 skiing season for LW12.1 was 0.8031 for slalom, 0.8608 for giant slalom, 0.8489 for Super-G and 0.851 for downhill, and for LW12.2 was 0.8279 for slalom, 0.8708 for giant slalom, 0.8587 for Super-G and 0.8605 for downhill.
 The percentage for the 2012/2013 para-Nordic ski season was 100%.

-In para-Alpine events, this classification is grouped with sitting classes who are seeded to start after visually impaired classes and classes in the slalom and giant slalom.
+In para-alpine events, this classification is grouped with sitting classes who are seeded to start after visually impaired classes and classes in the slalom and giant slalom.
 In downhill, Super-G and Super Combined, this same group competes after the visually impaired classes and before standing classes.
 A skier is allowed one push from the starting position at the start of the race: no one is allowed to run while pushing them.
 In cross-country and biathlon events, this classification is grouped with other sitting classes.
 The IPC advises event organisers to run the men's sit-ski group first, and the women's sit-ski group section, with the visually impaired and standing skiers following.
 If the competitor skis off the course during a para-Nordic race, they may be assisted back onto the course where they left it by a race official.
 Skiers cannot use their legs to break or steer during the race.

 Skiers in this class may injure themselves while skiing.
-Between 1994 and 2006, the German national para-Alpine skiing team had a skier in the LW12 class that had an injury while skiing.
+Between 1994 and 2006, the German national para-alpine skiing team had a skier in the LW12 class that had an injury while skiing.
 The skier fractured their wrist at the 2002 Winter Paralympics.
-This class has a higher rate of "plexus brachialis distorsion and a higher rate of shoulder injuries" compared to able bodied skiers.
+This class has a higher rate of "plexus brachialis distortion and a higher rate of shoulder injuries" compared to able bodied skiers.